Overview April ’17 – March ‘18

 2. The profile of PE and Sport being raised across the school

 The profile of PE and sport within BCPS is being raised across the school and utilised as a tool for whole school improvement.
 Leadership and teamwork qualities are reinforced within the PE curriculum across the whole school.
 Positive behaviour and fair play are always recognised and praised in PE, whether it be a standout performance within a PE lesson or exemplary standards of sportsmanship recognised in our children at tournaments.
 Concentration, commitment, self-esteem and fair play have improved in the lower years at our school, although we are in the process of designing a method to quantify these aspects.
 The introduction of playleader led activities in combination with the PE clubs led by our specialist has contributed towards activity throughout the school day.
-Relationships with parents appear to be very positive, several parents have provided written and direct verbal feedback; enthusiastically commenting about our PE content and delivery.
+Relationships with parents are very positive: several parents have provided written and direct verbal feedback, enthusiastically commenting about our PE content and delivery.
 Having established a PE specific twitter account, we can quickly share achievements within PE and once again comments from our parents are very supportive and thankful.

 3. Increased confidence, knowledge and skills in staff delivering PE